OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 driver execution, the parameter values are set, and the relevant portion of the model is executed to evaluate the new objective.

 The *low* and *high* parameters can be used to specify an allowable range for a parameter.
-This is useful for optimization problems where the design variables are constrained.
-Generally, the optimizer treats these as a special kind of constraint, so they should be defined using the low and high parameters rather than the add_constraint method.
-If a low or high value are not given, then they are pulled from the corresponding low and high parameters that are defined in the variable.
-If low or high aren't definied in either place, then an exception is raised.
-Some drivers (in particular solvers) do not support a low or high value; in such a case, you can just set each of them to a large number, e.g., low=-1e99 and high=1e99.
+Using these parameters is useful for optimization problems where the design variables are constrained.
+Generally, the optimizer treats these as a special kind of constraint, so they should be defined using the low and high parameters rather than the ``add_constraint method``.
+If low and high values are not given, then they are pulled from the corresponding low and high parameters that are defined in the variable.
+If low and high aren't defined in either place, then an exception is raised.
+Some drivers (in particular solvers) do not support a low or high value; in such a case, you can just set each of them to a large number, e.g., ``low=-1e99`` and ``high=1e99``.

-Multiple parameters can also be added in a single call to ``add_parameters`` (note the letter
-s) by passing a list of tuples.
+Multiple parameters can also be added in a single call to ``add_parameters`` (note the letter *s*) by passing a list of tuples.

 .. testcode:: Parameter_API